palaseus/Adrenochain/docs/ADVANCED_TRADING_GUIDE.md

 #### **European Options**

-European options can only be exercised at expiration.
-GoChain supports comprehensive options trading with Black-Scholes pricing.
+European options can only be exercised at expiration. adrenochain supports comprehensive options trading with Black-Scholes pricing.

 ##### **Creating an Options Position**